Louis van Gaal: Netherlands national team (2000–2002)

 Under Van Gaal, the Netherlands started their campaign to qualify for the 2002 World Cup poorly.
 Placed in Group 2, an injury-hit side could only manage to secure a late 2–2 draw at home to the Republic of Ireland, having been 2–0 down with 20 minutes to go.
 A 4–0 win over Cyprus was followed by a 2–0 defeat to Portugal.

 In 2001, the Netherlands beat Andorra, Cyprus and Estonia, but despite leading group leaders Portugal 2–0 with seven minutes left, drew 2–2 and fell three points behind second-place Republic of Ireland, who were unbeaten.
 When the sides met in Dublin, Van Gaal boasted before the match that his squad was so much more talented, even the Irish fans would want them to qualify.
 Ireland went down to ten men after 58 minutes but scored nine minutes later and won 1–0.
 The Netherlands fell seven points behind them with two games left to play, meaning that they failed to qualify for the World Cup for the first time since 1986.
 Van Gaal stepped down as manager on 31 January 2002 to be replaced by Dick Advocaat.
 After this, speculation began that Van Gaal would succeed Sir Alex Ferguson at Manchester United once Ferguson claimed he would retire that year.
 According to Van Gaal, Ferguson decided against retiring and the deal fell through.

-Return to Barcelona (2002–2003)
+Return to Barcelona (2002–2004)

 Van Gaal returned to Barcelona for the start of the 2002–03 season on a contract until June 2005, but results were inconsistent.
 The club won a record-equalling ten successive matches in the Champions League but struggled in La Liga.
 After four wins, four draws and three defeats from their opening 11 league matches, Barcelona lost three matches in a row, to Real Sociedad, relegation-threatened Rayo Vallecano and Sevilla.
-Two wins and a draw improved things but after successive defeats to Valencia and Celta de Vigo, he left by mutual consent on 28 January 2003 with the club in 12th place, just three points above the relegation zone and 20 points behind leaders Real Sociedad.
+Two wins and a draw improved things but after successive defeats to Valencia and Celta Vigo, he left by mutual consent on 28 January 2003 with the club in 12th place, just three points above the relegation zone and 20 points behind leaders Real Sociedad.